Adloyada: History

 In the main carnival of 1933, there was a puppet of Hitler riding a horse, as part of the parade.
-On its neck there was a sign saying; "kill Jews" and next to it there were 2 Jews bleeding to death.
+On its neck there was a sign saying; "kill Jews" and next to it there were two Jews bleeding to death.
 The German consul in Jerusalem sent a letter to Tel Aviv Mayor Meir Dizengoff in the matter and demanded an apology, but Dizengoff replied that Purim is a stage for free speech of public opinion.
 A year later, a huge puppet was presented with a swastika on its back.

 In 1935, a giant puppet was built, named "the profiteering monster".
 On the day of festivities, a public trial was held for the puppet, during which Dizengoff, Menachem Ussishkin, Chaim Weizmann and Yehoshua Hankin ruled that the monster was guilty of various crimes including fraud, spending the people's wealth, and destruction of the achievements of the pioneers.

-In one of the later carnivals, a group of people dressed as Ku Klux Klan members in order to protest racism in the United States.

-While Purim festivals became central public events in the 1920s and 1930s for expressing current social issues, the holiday events, overall and despite exceptions, were aimed to strengthen national messages and dominant ideologies.
-As opposed to its Biblical origin, where Purim constitutes "an opposite world" (the fool becomes the king and the king is presented as a fool around town), in Tel Aviv the holiday was institutionalized to conserve the social hierarchy and the parades were led by the city's mayor Meir Dizengoff, astride a horse.

-During the Second World War, the Adloyada tradition was extinguished.
+Adloyada was discontinued in 1936 due to the 1936–1939 Arab revolt in Palestine and subsequent turbulent events in the world and the area.

 After the establishment of the State of Israel

 The Adloyada tradition was renewed in the Purim of 1955.
-In the late sixties, the tradition disintegrated in Tel Aviv and the parade was transferred to Holon, although it lacked the unrefined feature of events in the small Tel Aviv.
+In this year there were over half a million of participants and spectators.
+In the late sixties, the tradition faded in Tel Aviv and the parade was transferred to Holon, although it lacked the unrefined feature of events in Tel Aviv.

+Some, in particular haredi leaders disapproved Adloyada seeing them as contrary to the Torah values, exaggerating "lewd and drunken" misconduct of few.